e-terven/data_structure/README.md

 ----

 **DFS Depth-First Search** moves forward every time visiting a new vertex (employs a Stack or Recursion)
-[ _is useful for determining whether a path exists between two points_ ]
+[ _is useful for determining whether a path exists between two points - find out if the solution exists for a maze_ ]

 **BFS Breadth-First Search** visits every conection before moving forward (by using a Queue)
-[ _is helpful in finding the shortest path between two points_ ]
+[ _is helpful in finding the shortest path between two points_- useful for map navigation (GPS system) tools because it helps determine the shortest path between two vertices ]

 **Traversal Methods:**
 PRE-Order Traversal:  start at the ROOT node + BFS (e.g. to create a copy of the tree or graph)